 What makes The Magnolia Company wreaths different from other fresh wreaths?

 The main thing that makes our wreaths different from other wreaths is the difference in the quality of the greens harvested.
 Over the years, we’ve had many clients tell us how there is just no comparison to our fresh cut magnolia.
 There is a reason for that that spans the whole year.

 We provide diligent care throughout the year no only by taking advantage of our beautiful natural conditions but also by providing care from pests and fungus that can cause unsightly damage.
 This expert care makes our crops beautiful during harvest.
 We are sure other farmers battle the same elements.
 We’ve had many conversations around the dinner table about our challenges with farming but in the end we love what we do!
 Our farm is filled with these beautiful magnolia groves with abundant natural fauna and flora present.

 How long a live wreath lasts depends on a lot of factors.
 Firstly, it’ll depend on how old your wreath was when you got it.
 If your wreath already seems a little dry, it might only last a week.
 Luckily, with The Magnolia Company, all of our wreaths are freshly cut and shipped within days, so you know you’re getting the freshest wreath possible.

-Our magnolia wreaths will stay fresh for three weeks when they’re outside in the cool air and seven to fourteen days when they’re inside your heated home.
+Our magnolia wreaths will stay fresh for two to three weeks when they’re outside in the cool air and seven to fourteen days when they’re inside your heated home.
 Our boxwood wreaths and cedar wreaths last about the same amount of time.
 Again, by misting your wreath and covering it at night, you’ll be able to increase the amount of time that your wreath stays fresh.